 - A criminal prosecution carries a sentence of up to ten years imprisonment

 - Reputation is ruined by allegations of bribery and corruption.

-- Report your concerns to either the counter fraud team, Chief Finance Officer or NHS Fraud and corruption reporting line as soon as possible.
+- Report your concerns to either the LCFS or the Chief Finance Officer as soon as possible.
 Any delay may cause the organisation to suffer further loss

 - Make a note of your concerns

 - Note all relevant details – what was said, significant dates, times, and names of all parties involved